devops-surya/devops-training/Fast_Track_April_2022/Terraform/Terraform.md

 <br/>

 ## Data sources :
-* Data sources are used to query the aws resouces which are already created.
+* Data sources are used to query the aws resources which are already created.
 * Data sources allow data to be fetched or computed for use elsewhere in Terraform configuration.
 ### Create a subnet to  vpc, which is already created in aws.